 Lee Ranaldo, songwriter, guitarist, vocalist, and co-founder of Sonic Youth, was born in Glen Cove, NY in 1956.

-Laurence “Lol” Tolhurst, founding member, keyboardist, and, original drummer for the Cure, was born in Horley, Surrey, England in 1959.
+Laurence “Lol” Tolhurst, drummer, keyboardist, and founding member of the Cure, was born in Horley, Surrey, England in 1959.

 Nick Hawkins, guitarist for Big Audio Dynamite II, was born in Luton, England in 1965.